 The U.S. Consumer Products Safety Commission publishes an Annual Report of ATV-Related Deaths and Injuries, including a wide range of statistics, rankings, and infographics.
 The current data reveals that from 1982 to 2016, a total of 14,653 U.S. deaths were attributed to ATV accidents, with 3,232 (22%) victims under the age of 16.
 On average, about six children die each year in the state from ATV accidents.

 Over this period, South Carolina sustained 198 total fatalities.
 It seems this number is high for a mid-sized state, but, as it turns out, another important statistic is at play here.
 You will notice in the following CPSC infographic that 32% of ATV fatalities occur on public paved roadways:

 According to the Department of Transportation, South Carolina has 76,067 total public road miles (ranking 28th in the U.S.).
-This fact additionally supports the fact that ATV fatalities are primarily occurring on roadways not legal for these vehicles to be ridden.
+This fact additionally supports the fact that ATV fatalities are primarily occurring on roadways that are not legal for these vehicles to be ridden.

-The manufacturers are well aware of these technicalities, which is why all ATVs have warning labels with instructions never to operative them on public roads or paved surfaces, due to handling problems or potential collision with other motorized vehicles.
+The manufacturers are well aware of these technicalities, which is why all ATVs have warning labels with instructions never to operate them on public roads or paved surfaces, due to handling problems or potential collision with other motorized vehicles.

-For the safety of your children, yourself and others, remember to keep your ATV activity off the public paved roads.
+For the safety of your children, yourself, and others, remember to keep your ATV activity off the public paved roads.
 There is a beautiful 40-mile sandy trail open to hiking, cycling, and ATVs just 1 hour northeast of Charleston, known as Wambaw Cycle.

 Call (843) 751-4690 today for your free consultation, with no fees due until recovery!